skiby7/BingoEth/README.md

 export CLIENT_ENV=development
 ```

-Here's a recap of all the `.env` files you can setup (it is not mandatory, de defaults values are enough to start the app locally):
+Here's a recap of all the `.env` files you can setup (it is not mandatory, the defaults values are enough to start the app locally):

 ```bash
 BingoEth/